raptorbox/raptorbox.github.io/docs/README.md

 To start quickly follow our [Getting Started](/documentation/getting-started) page.

-For developers a more hands-on setup and API usage description is avail in the [Developers area](/documentation/developers).
+For developers, a more hands-on setup and API usage description is avail in the [Developers area](/documentation/developers).